Motivation and self-discipline are two important characteristics that can help people in reaching their goals. They are not, however, the same thing.

 So how do you overcome this?

-Firstly, you need to make sure that the change you want to create in your life is an actual change you want.
+Firstly, you need to make sure that the change you want to create in your life is the actual change you want.

 If you’re making changes for the sake of someone else, or because someone else demands it, you might find yourself falling short over time.